blockchainscorpion/Smart_Contracts_lib/README.md

 │
 ├── spot_the_error/                # Various contract challenges with bugs to find │
-├── templates/                     # Ready-to-use contract templates for common use cases │
+├── templates/  (coming soon)       # Ready-to-use contract templates for common use cases │
-└── _complete_or_improve/          # Contracts that need completion or enhancement
+└── _complete_or_improve/ (coming soon) # Contracts that need completion or enhancement
 ```

 ## Purpose